redis-developer/beats-by-redis/docs/03-STREAMS.md

-# Using Streams
+# Using Redis Streams For Purchase Events

-Note, this step and all the following steps in the tutorial assume you have followed the instructions in the [Setup](https://github.com/redis-developer/beats-by-redis/blob/main/docs/01-SETUP.md) instructions and have the application running locally.

 When you first start Beats By Redis with an empty database, new purchases will begin streaming in immediately.
 You might wonder how this happens, so let's break it down.